 As said, lock-in can appear at all three system levels and each of them poses a threat and an opportunity for the entrepreneur.
 The three phases of a lock-in also indicate that any business, for instance your own, may become locked-in if by-products are co-produced, externalized and later on shown to be a burden for society.
 So one question is: Is your own business model sustainable?
 To answer that question, you need to understand the SES you operate in.
 Ostrom suggests that SES are complex, so you probably do not have sufficient knowledge on your own.
 Many entrepreneurs ensure they have access to knowledge in economics, brand development, patents, trademarks and other IP-issues, law etc. for good reasons - knowledge is needed to run a successful business.
-However, most company boards or management teams hitherto lack knowledge on eco-environmental issues or lack access to the right knowledge network.
+However, most company boards or management teams hitherto lack knowledge on eco-environmental issues or lack access to the right knowledge17.
+With reference to Grant (1996), one recommendation is to develop a knowledge strategy and knowledge network.
 With that in place, you may use for instance Backcasting and your network's SES knowledge to check your business model "health".

-&lt;sup>17 A good illustration of this is found in Amodeo, R. A., 2005, "Becoming Sustainable: Identity Dynamics within Transformational Culture Change at Interface, Inc.", Organization Development, Benedictine University, Lisle, where she describes the story of Interface Inc. and its founder Ray Anderson on their path towards a more sustainable business model.
+17 A good illustration of this is found in Amodeo, R. A., 2005, "Becoming Sustainable: Identity Dynamics within Transformational Culture Change at Interface, Inc.", Organization Development, Benedictine University, Lisle, where she describes the story of Interface Inc. and its founder Ray Anderson on their path towards a more sustainable business model.